ehambuch/SecurityTokenService/README.md

 POST /ws/sts/VDGTicketLogin for a SOAP WS-Security with a BinaryTicket (VDG Ticket), needs certain configuration of certificates
-POST /ws/sts/SpringAuthentication for a SOAP WS-Security when Spring already performed an authentication (via proxy or SSO) POST /ws/sts/ValidateToken for a SOAP WS-Security ticket validation
+POST /ws/sts/SpringAuthentication for a SOAP WS-Security when Spring already performed an authentication (via proxy or SSO) POST /ws/sts/ValidateToken for a SOAP WS-Security ticket validation POST /ws/sts/CancelToken for a SOAP WS-Security ticket cancellation
 ```

 Sample requests can be found in the _src/test/resorces/examples_ folder.